mustang25/esp32/README.md

 #### Configure the AWS CLI

-- Create a new IAM user with the following permissions ([Full Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html))
+- Create a new IAM user with the following permissions ([OPTIONAL: For more details click here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html))
 - Attach the following policies to the IAM user: **AWSIoTFullAccess**.
 - Create a set of credentials and download the credentials.
 - Run `aws configure --profile proto` to create a new profile called 'proto'.